Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Introduction

 \subsection{Motivations and Contributions}

 Interestingly, FL and SL share some common advantages, such as communication/computation cost reduction, and privacy preservation.
-However, the implementations of FL and SL in heterogeneous wireless networks may also encounter the following challenges: \begin{itemize} \item \textit{Network heterogeneity}: Since the SL server can only interact with the clients sequentially, the low level of parallelization may hinder the corresponding convergence speed.
-For FL, owing to frequent model reporting from clients to the server, unstable wireless links may cause model performance degradation due to transmission failures.
-Besides, since conventional FL and SL are implemented based on a star topology, where a central server coordinates the model update of all the clients.
+However, the implementations of FL and SL in heterogeneous wireless networks can also encounter non-negligible challenges: \begin{itemize} \item \textbf{Network heterogeneity}: The SL server can only interact with the clients sequentially, leading to a low level of parallelization and may hinder the corresponding convergence speed.
+For FL, frequent model reporting from clients to the server over unstable wireless links usually result in model performance degradation due to transmission failures.
+Besides, since the implementation of conventional FL and SL generally relies on a star topology, where a central server coordinates the model update of all the clients.
 Thus, FL and SL may suffer from unsatisfying scalability and performance degradation in large-scale D2D-enabled heterogeneous networks due to single point failures\cite{FogLearning}.
 For example, under a space-air-ground-ocean integrated 6G network architecture, satellites, unmanned aerial vehicles, smart vehicles, and underwater unmanned vehicles can be the clients, where frequent D2D communications among them can further complicate the network topology (e.g., hierarchical tree topology).
 Such disadvantages advocate combining both FL and SL architectures, to guarantee the training performance in heterogeneous wireless networks.